-Over the last 7 years of being a wedding videographer, I have filmed well over 200 weddings.
+Over the last 12 years of being a wedding videographer, I have filmed well over 300 weddings.
 In this time I have seen nearly everything.
-I’ve seen the good and the bad and have a pretty good idea on the things that will help make your day special and one to be remembered.
+I’ve seen the good and the bad.
+And I have a pretty good idea on the things that will help make your day special and one to be remembered.

 These tips are general random thoughts I’ve tried to put down to give couples thinking about having a wedding video, valuable information to help plan their big day to be a success, while also increasing the chances for a beautiful wedding video.